 Once asylum seekers have the right to free access to the labour market, they can access self-employment, employment and work without meeting other requirements such as consent to the single residence permit and work permit or EU Blue Card or seasonal work permit.
 The Ministry of Interior only issues them a notice stating that they meet the above-mentioned conditions.

-In 2017, the UOIM was established and one of the responsibilities of the newly established authority is also integration of asylum seekers into the labour market.
+When the UOIM was established in 2017, one of its responsibilities was integration of asylum seekers into the labour market.
 In practice, NGOs also help asylum seekers find employment.
 The employment offices in Ljubljana and Maribor also employ special staff who are responsible for asylum seekers and other migrants.

 After nine months, applicants are also allowed access to vocational training.
 In practice asylum seekers prefer to find employment and enter vocational training after obtaining international protection.